 Dialectica is an all-female saxophone quartet from Toronto.
-With equal parts jazz and classical saxophonists, Dialectica explores a new musical identity through the fusion of these two genres.
+With both jazz and classical saxophonists, Dialectica explores a new musical identity through the fusion of these two genres.

 Can the world handle more than one female saxophonist in one place?

-Formed in 2015, Dialectica plays a unique repertoire of all-original, Canadian music by saxophonist/composers Shannon Graham and Chelsea McBride, and Mexican-Canadian composer Javier Vazquez, in a style that combines jazz, classical, and Latin music.
+Formed in 2015, Dialectica plays a unique repertoire of all-original, Canadian music by saxophonist/composer Shannon Graham and Mexican-Canadian composer Javier Vazquez, in a style that combines jazz, classical, and Latin music.

 Dialectica has found its place among jazz festivals and classical music series.
 Performance highlights include the Toronto Jazz Festival, Music Gallery’s X Avant Festival, Music Mondays series at Church of the Holy Trinity, and the Intersection new music festival at Yonge and Dundas square.